CS 70

 Today we'll focus on a design that is similar to the linked list you built in HW5.

 When we thought about BSTs conceptually, we just thought about tree nodes, but when we encode BSTs in C++, we need to adapt the encoding to wrap everything inside a class that represents an entire BST.
-We did the same thing previously for our C++ linked-list encoding; there we had an IntList class that represented a whole list and had a private type for the list nodes.
-For our C++ encoding of trees, we'll have a class IntTree that provides the interface of the BST as a whole, and keeps track of any information that needs to be tracked for the entire tree, and then a nested type Node to represent the nodes of the tree.
+We did the same thing previously for our C++ linked-list encoding: we had an IntList class that represented a whole list and had a private type for the list nodes.
+For our C++ encoding of trees, we'll have a class IntTree that provides the interface for the BST as a whole and keeps track of any information that needs to be tracked for the entire tree, and then a nested type Node to represent the nodes of the tree.

-The C++ encoding is contrasted with the conceptual one in the diagram below.
+The C++ encoding is contrasted with the conceptual one in the following diagram:

 class IntTree {